MarinosK/oiko-nomic-threads/README.md

 ARDUINO FIRMWARE:

 General Information:
-* designed and implemented by Afroditi Psarra in Wiring.
+* designed and implemented by Marinos Koutsomichalis and Afroditi Psarra.
-Usage/etc:
+* the code will update the position of the solenoids according to messages received from over Serial from the oiko-threads app and will respond when succesfully done so.
+* due to certain technical restrictions only a certain range of needles is used in the machine, namely 16-175.
-* [.. to be edited ..]
+* [..to be edited ]

 HARDWARE: